AFA-silva/AFA-silva/README.md

 ## 📌 ABOUT ME

-- 🎓 Graduated in TGPSI (Technician in Management and Programming of Computer Systems)
+- 🎓 Graduated in TGPSI (Tecnico de Gestão e Programação de Sistemas Informáticos)
 - 💻 Back-end developer with experience in some technologies
 - 🌱 Currently expanding my knowledge in software development